 The Company's Board is accountable for the long-term success of the Company by setting the Company's strategic objectives within the overall strategy defined by the Group Board and by monitoring performance against those objectives.
-The Board is led by an Independent Non-Executive Director as the Board's Chair, and as at 31 December 2020 comprised three Executive Directors (the Group Chief Executive, the Group Chief Financial Officer and the Chief Executive Officer, Legal & General Retirement Institutional) and three Non-Executive Directors, including the chair.
-The day-to-day management of the Company is led by the Group Chief Executive.
-The Group Chief Risk Officer (who is also the Company's Chief Risk Officer) and the Company's Chief Actuary are standing attendees.
+The Board is led by an Independent Non-Executive Director as the Board's Chair, and as at 31 December 2021 comprised two Executive Directors (the Group Chief Executive Officer and the Group Chief Financial Officer) and four Non-Executive Directors, including the chair.
+The day-to-day management of the Company is led by the Group Chief Executive Officer.
+The Company's Chief Risk Officer and the Company's Chief Actuary are standing attendees.

 The Company's Board meets formally on a regular basis.
 At each Board meeting the Group Chief Financial Officer provides the Board with an update on the underlying business performance of each of the business divisions as part of the presentation of the monthly board management information report.
 Each of the Divisional Managing Directors (MD)/Chief Executive Officers (CEO) is invited on a cyclical basis to give the Company's Board a more in-depth presentation on their Division's underlying performance.
-On a regular basis the Board receives formal reports from the Group Chief Risk Officer and Group Internal Audit on Risk and Compliance issues impacting the Company.
+On a regular basis the Board receives formal reports from the Company's Chief Risk Officer and Group Internal Audit on Risk and Compliance issues impacting the Company.